Arkansas Highway 77

 Highway 77 (AR 77, Ark.
 77, and Hwy.
 77) is a north–south state highway in Northeast Arkansas.
-The route of 66.70 mi runs from US Highway 70 (US 70) in West Memphis north through small towns and agricultural areas of the Arkansas Delta to the Missouri state line.
+The route of 66.70 mi runs from US Highway 70 (US 70) in West Memphis north through small towns and agricultural areas of the Arkansas Delta to Missouri Route 108 at the Missouri state line.
 It is generally a low-traffic road except in West Memphis.
 Created during the 1926 Arkansas state highway numbering, the route was extended in the 1950s and 1960s, including along a former alignment of US 61.
 AR 77 does not have any spur or business routes.

 Between West Memphis and Turrell, the highway is part of the Great River Road National Scenic Byway.
 The route is maintained by the Arkansas Department of Transportation (ArDOT).

 Route description

 ArDOT maintains AR 77 as part of the state highway system.
 ArDOT estimates the traffic level for a segment of roadway was highest just south of the I-40 junction in West Memphis, estimated at 21,000 vehicles per day in 2021, on average.
 It dropped to 15,000 VPD north of the interstate and continues to drop north, to 8,800 VPD, 1,400 VPD at James Mill, to 820 at Turrell.
 In Mississippi County, traffic was below 400 VPD south of Athelstan, and ranges between 440-1800 north of it (excluding concurrencies).
 For reference, roads under 400 VPD are classified as "very low volume local road" by the American Association of State Highway and Transportation Officials (AASHTO).

 A small segment of AR 77 in West Memphis is part of the National Highway System (NHS), a network of roads important to the nation's economy, defense, and mobility.

 AR 77 begins at US 70 (Broadway/Great River Road) in West Memphis, a suburb within the Memphis metropolitan area.
 The route runs north as Missouri Street and the Great River Road, beginning near the Wilson Power and Light Company Ice Plant and one block north of the former West Memphis City Hall.
-Continuing through a commercial area, AR 77 crosses Ten Mile Bayou and passes West Memphis Christian School before an intersection with I-40/I-55/US 61/US 64/US 79.
+Continuing through a commercial area, AR 77 crosses Ten Mile Bayou and passes West Memphis Christian School before an intersection with I-40/I-55/US 61/US 64/US 78/US 79.
 The highway passes underneath the freeway, briefly jogging along a service road and crossing the BNSF Railway before continuing northbound.
 Now in an industrial area known as Pressley Junction, AR 77 serves as the northern terminus of AR 191 (7th Street) before crossing the Union Pacific Railway tracks and entering Marion.
-AR 77/GRR wind through the city to downtown Marion, where it intersects US 64 (Military Road) near Marion City Hall.
+AR 77/GRR wind through the city to downtown Marion, where it intersects Military Road, which goes to US 64 near Marion City Hall.
 Continuing northbound, AR 77/GRR passes the historic Marion Colored High School in the small town of Sunset.